kevlariii/early-stage-diabetes-analysis-and-prediction/README.md

 * **Pandas:** for data loading and manipulation;<br>
 * **Scikit-learn:** for implementing machine learning models and conducting statistical tests (such as chi2 and p-value computations).<br>

+## Usage
+Feel free to explore the notebook to understand the analysis process and the insights gained regarding early stage diabetes prediction.

+## Contributions
+Contributions to enhance the analysis or improve the code are welcome.
+Please feel free to open issues or pull requests.